The gender pay gap

 The cost of being a single parent

-Around a quarter of families in the UK are single parent households and it’s estimated that around 90% of these single parents are women.
+It's estimated that around 90% of single parents are women.
 (Source: Gingerbread).

 Separation causes a huge financial strain for everyone.
 It can be especially expensive when children are involved, as the family needs to find the money to support two households instead of one.